covidschoolscanadaORG/covidschoolscanada/README.md

 For questions about the code or project, please contact [Shraddha Pai](mailto:shraddha.pai@utoronto.ca).

+# Code and data freeze
+The final data freeze for COVID Schools Canada and the accompany code freeze can be found at Zenodo under DOI 10.5281/zenodo.7651460.

 # Disclaimer
 This code is provided on an "AS IS" basis.